dragonfly-xyz/nottingham-runner/README.md

 ## CLI Commands

-Both CLI commands require either explicitly passing in a season's private key or being run against seasons that have already been revealed.
+CLI commands require either explicitly passing in a season's private key or being run against seasons that have already been revealed.

 ### Fetching bytecode